leanprover-community/mathlib4/Archive/Imo/README.md

   Reviewers may ask you to factor out useful lemmas into mathlib, or to completely restructure your proof.
-* Pay forward what you learn from reviewing: there are often several [open pull requests about IMO problems](https://github.com/leanprover-community/mathlib4/pulls?q=is%3Aopen+is%3Apr+label%3Aimo) (and in [lean 3](https://github.com/leanprover-community/mathlib4pulls?q=is%3Aopen+is%3Apr+label%3Aimo), and you should go look at the others and see if you can make helpful suggestions!
+* Pay forward what you learn from reviewing: there are often several [open pull requests about IMO problems](https://github.com/leanprover-community/mathlib4/pulls?q=is%3Aopen+is%3Apr+label%3Aimo) (and in [Lean 3](https://github.com/leanprover-community/mathlib/pulls?q=is%3Aopen+is%3Apr+label%3Aimo), and you should go look at the others and see if you can make helpful suggestions!
 * If there is a lemma that can be stated more generally than you need for the actual problem, but that could be useful for others, be sure to write the more general lemma,